scottvieira/Documentation/source/terms.md

 The task is to identify which journals are covered by the "Cambridge University Press License Agreement" license agreement.
 This is accomplished by making a connection between the license agreement and the list of journals as entered in the library’s openURL resolver.
 In this example all of the journals that are covered by the terms of the agreement were activated and entered as a distinct group within the  library’s openURL resolver.

-In SFX for example this is accomplished by  activating all the journals covered by the agreement within the same target.
-The target is then given a target public name of "Cambridge University Press Journals Complete" (serialsolutions calls this field databaseName).
+In the link resolver this is accomplished by activating all the journals covered by the agreement within the same target.
+The target is then given a target public name of "Cambridge University Press Journals Complete" (Serial Solutions calls this field Database Name).
 Then within the
-Terms Tool tab of CORAL Licensing the link can be entered between the document "Cambridge University Press License Agreement" and the SFX target named "Cambridge University Press Journals Complete".
+Terms Tool tab of CORAL Licensing the link can be entered between the document "Cambridge University Press License Agreement" and the SFX or link resolver target named "Cambridge University Press Journals Complete".
 The Terms Tool will now know that all journals available within the "Cambridge University Press Journals Complete" target are covered by the terms of this specific license agreement.

 ![screenshot of table of terms tool resource links](img/terms/termsResourceLink.PNG)

-The Terms Tool now has the information it needs to operate.
-The scenario is as follows.
-The Terms Tool receives an ISSN via the url *http://.../coral/terms/?issn=XXXX-XXXX*.
+The Terms Tool now has the information it needs to operate and can perform the query for license expressions.
+First the Terms Tool receives an ISSN via the url *https://{server name}/licensing/terms.php?issn={ISSN}*.
 The Terms Tool sends a query with the provided issn to the library’s openURL resolver.
 The openURL resolver returns an xml reply listing all of the provider names (SFX’s target public name or Serials Solutions’ Database Name) for the provided ISSN.
 The Terms Tool queries CORAL Licensing for all license  agreements which have been mapped to each provider name and retrieves  all of the associated license terms from the identified license agreements.
 The terms are then displayed on screen to the user.

 ### Terms Tool in Action

-The following screenshot shows the Terms Tool display for the journal "American Political Science Review" (issn 0003-0554).
+The following screenshot shows the Terms Tool display for the journal "Aeronautical journal" (issn 0001-9240).
 This screenshot is taken from a live in-use terms tool instance that has customized expression types that differentiate between print and electronic.

 ![screenshot of terms tool display of links to terms.](img/terms/termsTermsDisplayLinks.png)